Kiribati: Strengthening Atolls for Climate-Resilient Future Urban Expansion

-The objective of the activity is to support the Government of Kiribati to identify key factors and plan for the climate resilience, basic infrastructure servicing, allocation and financing of safe and affordable land for urban expansion, that meets the needs and priorities of low- to low-middle income households.
+This project supported the Government of Kiribati in identifying key factors and plan for the climate resilience, basic infrastructure servicing, allocation and financing of safe and affordable land for urban expansion, that met the needs and priorities of low to low-middle income households.

-This is done through data and information analysis of the issues related to the potential development of disaster and climate change-resilient urban settlements, and by providing experience and advice on planning and implementing policies and systems for safe and resilient urban growth.
+This was accomplished through data and information analysis of the issues related to the potential development of disaster and climate change-resilient urban settlements, and by providing experience and advice on planning and implementing policies and systems for safe and resilient urban growth.

-The activities facilitates the integration of Disaster Risk Reduction (DRR) and Climate Change Adaptation (CCA) in the national Development planning process as well as foster the development of risk tools to guide vulnerability reduction.
+The activities facilitated the integration of Disaster Risk Reduction (DRR) and Climate Change Adaptation (CCA) in the national Development planning process as well as fostered the development of risk tools to guide vulnerability reduction.
 The approaches could then be replicated in other low-lying atoll countries.

 The Ministry of Finance National Statistical Office undertook a household survey which led to the development of a case study on spatial development, contributing to shared knowledge and lessons on disaster resilience and climate adaptation in vulnerable urban settlements.
 In addition, a technical note, drawing on the household survey data and accompanying case study was prepared on the household willingness-to-pay in South Tarawa for good quality and continued supply of water.
 The findings from this project have contributed to knowledge-sharing within government agencies.
 It has also further outlined the elaboration of the needs, gaps and options for future support for Kiribati human settlements and infrastructure to build the resilience of cities and towns to the impacts of climate change.